 Allotments and Environment

 The allotments may not be an environmentally easy place for the disabled but we have never shirked away from welcoming all, and recognise the special needs of some.
 We have in the past, widened paths for wheelchair access, moved plots to enable families with disabled members to work together.
-We would like to work with bodies such as the Scouts to create more spaces for all to enjoy.

 The 2006 London Assembly paper: 'A Lot to Lose: London’s Disappearing Allotments' identified 6 Community Benefits of Allotments, which we share: